vtu-datatools/rrchackathon/README.md

 		<li><strong>BONUS:</strong> Automatically tweet alerts when new online rental postings are 4% or higher relative to the price already listed in the database for that address.(#vanRE #RealRentControl)</li>
 	</ul>
 </p>
-<p>5) The finished projects should be open source and as much collaboration as possible is encouraged.</p>
+<p>5) The finished project will be open source and as much collaboration as possible is encouraged.</p>
-<p>6) Depending on the number of entries recieved and their completeness, a winning project may be chosen as the official Real Rent Control Map for Vancouver and be endorsed by the presenting organizations.</p>
+<p>6) Our goal is to make a single project.
+Different parts will be worked on by teams of participants.
+No matter your technical interests, including data analysis, web developent, UX, graphic design, etc. There is a place for you at this event.</p>

 <h3>Community:</h3>
-<p>Join our <a href="https://discord.gg/Tq6AFCt">Discord</a> server to find and connect with other coders that plan to participate.</p>
+<p>Join our <a href="https://discord.gg/Tq6AFCt">Discord</a> server to connect with other coders that plan to participate.</p>

 <h3>Suggested Resources:</h3>
 <ul>